Supported Zephyr editions

 |Zephyr Standalone||See the Zephyr Standalone documentation.|

 Currently, ReadyAPI does not integrate with Zephyr for Jira Server and Data Center.

 About Zephyr for Jira

-Zephyr adds a test issue type to your Jira projects.
+Zephyr for Jira (or Zephyr for short) adds a test issue type to your Jira projects.
 You use tests to declare test steps and describe the expected results.
 You organize tests by releases, link them to other Jira issues (tasks, stories, bugs and so on), assign tests to QA engineers and store the results of test runs.